IBM/operator-for-redis-cluster/docs/docs/home.md

 > 3. ICM automation will build and push docker images and helm charts with git tag version
 >
 > NOTE: If you need to test the build prior to the above steps, you can run: `make build` and resolve any issues.

+### How to Upgrade Redis Client Version

+To upgrade your Redis client version, you will need to update the `REDIS_VERSION` variable in both the Dockerfile for Redis node and the Github release workflow.
+Please note that upgrading the Redis client version may impact functionality because the operator depends on the [radix library](https://github.com/mediocregopher/radix) for executing Redis commands.